kda2495/IPA_Downloader/README_EN.md

 • Apple ID with previously purchased/downloaded apps

 ## Features:
-• Search for app and purchase
+• Search for app and purchase (without downloading)
 • Search for app and download latest version
 • Search for app and download (with version selection)
-• Enter app IDs and purchase
+• Enter app IDs and purchase (without downloading)
 • Enter app IDs and download latest version
 • Enter app IDs and download (with version selection)
-• Show list of app IDs and purchase
+• Show list of app IDs and purchase (without downloading)
 • Show list of app IDs and download latest version
 • Show list of app IDs and download (with version selection)
 • Check minimum iOS version for apps in Apps folder